konvajs/site/source/docs/react/Complex_Animations.md

-title: How to apply canvas canvas animations with react and konva?
+title: How to apply canvas animations with react and konva?
 layout: react_page
 ---